 The BH BCH SD was formed with several goals in mind for the Black Hills area.
 The first goal was to; provide equestrian input on public land activities with the second goal to provide trail assistance.
 The benefit with the BH BCH SD is that the group formed with a specific purpose to assist public land agencies with trail maintenance by volunteering labor, time and horse expertise.
 The public land agencies have been very receptive, especially during these economic times that most agencies are experiencing.
 The BH BCH SD actually formed a partnership with the US Forest Service – Black Hills National Forest to assist with annual maintenance on trails that might not see any trail maintenance due to budget cuts.
 It has been a tremendous undertaking by a service volunteer organization.
 The BH BCH SD has experienced growing pains as any organization does in a partnership.
 The overall benefit has been worth the effort expended by BH BCH SD members.
 It has taken time and patience with numerous meetings to navigate governmental processes appropriately.
 The “behind the scenes” has been accomplished by a hard-working BH BCH SD board that remain driven to accomplish the goals previously mentioned.

-The Back Country Horseman of America (BCHA) has a membership of over 13,000 individuals.
+The Back Country Horseman of America (BCHA) has a membership of roughly 13,000 individuals.
 The BCHA is a nationally recognized non-profit organization that advocates for equestrian users on public lands.
-Currently, there are 185 chapters (including BH BCH SD) and affiliates in 30 states of the US.
+Currently, there are 212 chapters (including BH BCH SD) and affiliates in 32 states of the US.
 The actual formation of the BCHA occurred in Montana’s Flathead Valley in 1973.
 Several backcountry horse users discussing concerns around a campfire laid the foundation for what has steadily grown into the BCHA organization of today.
 The BCHA has volunteered time, skill and resources towards keeping trails open to horse use and promoting responsible recreation.
-In 2018 BCHA members contributed $12,170,827 in annual volunteer value from public service.
+In 2021 BCHA members contributed $8.4 million in annual volunteer value from public service.
 When public land agencies are limited by budgets, they readily look to volunteer organizations with proven track records to assist with public land management goals.
-Twelve-and-a-half million dollars of sweat, skill and time by a recognized 40 year old organization is commendable by any standards!
+One hundred and eighty million dollars of sweat, skill and time by a recognized 40 year old organization is commendable by any standards!

 So what does the BCHA actually do??
 BCHA members have assisted with; clearing trails of deadfall, repairing gates/fences/corrals, building bridges, hauling gravel for fill on trails/bridges, general maintenance at horse camps or trailheads (painting, graveling, etc.), and creating new trails.
 The goodwill is not just limited to trails!
 BCHA members also invest many hours into educating adults/children in responsible recreation practices, education with other user groups, packing, trail riding and trail cooking.
 They also participate in food drives, restoring historic structures, picking up litter, transporting fish for stocking, etc. The BCHA has also been at the forefront with assisting the US Forest Service on their trail reclassification system.
 In 2005, BCHA was forced to file suit against the USFS for failing to seek public input before developing a new trail classification system.
 This new system immediately and arbitrarily downgraded 59% of the trails to a level below equestrian standards.
 It changed the standards for time-tested horse trails that have evolved over nearly a hundred years.
 Since that time, BCHA members have donated hours attending meetings with USFS representatives to see how each Forest has implemented the new trail classification system in their area.
 The trails can be managed for other uses in addition to stock, however they must continue to be managed to include horses.
 Bottom line - Any trail work by the USFS will be expected to meet and maintain design standards for equestrian trails!!
 If interested, additional information about the BCHA can be reviewed on the national website at: www.bcha.org.